rsdoiel/ws/README.md

 ## OPTIONS

-	-D	(defaults to ) This is your document root for static files.
+	-d	(defaults to ) This is your document root for static files.
 	-H	(defaults to localhost) Set this hostname for webserver.
-	-O	(defaults to ) Turns on otto engine using the path for route JavaScript route handlers -P	(defaults to 8000) Set the port number to listen on.
+	-o	(defaults to ) Turns on otto engine using the path for route JavaScript route handlers -p	(defaults to 8000) Set the port number to listen on.
 	-cert	(defaults to ) path to your SSL cert pem file.
 	-docroot	(defaults to ) This is your document root for static files.
 	-h	(defaults to false) This help document.
 	-help	(defaults to false) This help document.
 	-host	(defaults to localhost) Set this hostname for webserver.
 	-key	(defaults to ) Path to your SSL key pem file.
-	-o	(defaults to false) When true this option turns on ottoengine.
-Uses the path defined by WS_OTTO_PATH environment variable or one provided by -O option.
-	-otto	(defaults to false) When true this option turns on ottoengine.
-Uses the path defined by WS_OTTO_PATH environment variable or one provided by -O option.
 	-otto-path	(defaults to ) Turns on otto engine using the path for route JavaScript route handlers -port	(defaults to 8000) Set the port number to listen on.
 	-tls	(defaults to false) When true this turns on TLS (https) support.